Cancel anytime

 History and Background

-Canadian Solar Inc. was founded in 2001 in Canada by Shawn Qu.
-It initially focused on solar module manufacturing and has since expanded into project development and energy storage solutions.
-The company has grown to become a global player in the solar industry.
+Canadian Solar Inc. was founded in 2001 by Dr. Shawn Qu in Canada.
+It initially focused on solar module manufacturing and has expanded into project development and energy storage.
+It became a publicly listed company in 2006.

 Core Business Areas

-- Module and System Solutions: Manufactures solar modules and related system solutions for residential, commercial, and utility-scale applications.
+- Module and System Solutions: Manufacturing and sale of solar modules, wafers, ingots, and system kits.
+This includes high-efficiency PV modules for residential, commercial, and utility-scale applications.

-- Project Development: Develops, builds, and operates solar power plants globally.
+- Project Development: Development, construction, and sale of solar power projects globally.

 Leadership and Structure

-Shawn Qu serves as the Chairman, President, and CEO.
-The company operates with a global organizational structure, including regional sales and operational teams.
+Dr. Shawn Qu serves as the Chairman and CEO.
+The company operates with a global structure, including regional headquarters and manufacturing facilities worldwide.

 Top Products and Market Share